 Retail is the most prevailing commercial use on Okeechobee Blvd.; car dealerships, gas stations, auto repair shops, and drive-thru fast food establishments dominate the section in the redevelopment area.
 Cross County Mall, the Mercedes-Ferrari-Maserati car dealership, and Okeechobee Place and Palm Beach Marketplace are the largest landowners.
-Shawnee Avenue, one block south of Okeechobee Blvd. runs through a large portion of the CRA, truncated in sections by several larger sites, from Suwanee Drive deadending at the Mercedes-Ferrari-Maserati car dealership site.
+Shawnee Avenue, one block south of Okeechobee Blvd. runs through a large portion of the CRA, truncated in sections by several larger sites, from Suwanee Drive dead-ending at the Mercedes-Ferrari-Maserati car dealership site.
 The location of this street means that parcel sizes fronting Okeechobee Blvd. and backing onto Shawnee Avenue are approximately 100 feet in depth.
 Older businesses located on these small parcels would typically not meet current parking, buffering, or setback requirements, so substantial improvements would become difficult, as would infill redevelopment without considering lot assembly.
 There are several access points to local internal streets from Okeechobee Blvd.
-Church Street provides access from Okeechobee Blvd into the northeast industrial district.
-At its widest, Church Street is a 3-lane roadway with less than a 40 ft.
+Church Street is a 3-lane roadway with less than a 40 ft.
 R-O-W. It narrows further as it turns into Old Okeechobee Blvd.
 It is not uncommon for morning and afternoon peak hour congestion to occur at this intersection.